-Concerning Article IX of the Genocide Convention, the Court states that it is not disputed that both Yugoslavia and Belgium are parties to that Convention, without reservation, and that Article IX accordingly appears to constitute a basis on which the jurisdiction of the Court might be founded.
-The Court however finds that it must ascertain whether the breaches of the Convention alleged by Yugoslavia are capable of falling within the provisions of that instrument and whether, as a consequence, the dispute is one over which the Court might have jurisdiction ratione materiae (as to the subject).
-In its Application, Yugoslavia contends that the subject of the dispute concerns inter alia "acts of the Kingdom of Belgium by which it has violated its international obligation . . . not to deliberately inflict conditions of life calculated to cause the physical destruction of a national group".
-It contends that the sustained and intensive bombing of the whole of its territory, including the most heavily populated areas, constitutes "a serious violation of Article II of the Genocide Convention", that it is the Yugoslav nation as a whole and as such that is targeted and that the use of certain weapons whose long-term hazards to health and the environment are already known, and the destruction of the largest part of the country's power supply system, with catastrophic consequences of which the Respondent must be aware, "impliv" the intent to destroy, in whole or in part", the Yugoslav national group as such.
-For its part, Belgium, referring to the definition of genocide contained in the Convention, emphasizes the importance of "the intentional element, the intent to destroy all or part of an ethnic, racial or religious [group]".
-It asserts that Yugoslavia cannot "produce the slightest evidence of such intention" on the part of Belgium in this case.
+Concerning Article IX of the Genocide Convention, the Court states that it is not disputed that both Yugoslavia and Canada are parties to that Convention, without reservation, and that Article IX accordingly appears to constitute a basis on which the jurisdiction of the Court might be founded.
+The Court however finds that it must ascertain whether the breaches of the Convention alleged by Yugoslavia are capable of falling within the provisions of that instrument and whether, as a consequence, the dispute is one over which the Court might have jurisdiction ratione materiae.
+In its Application, Yugoslavia contends that the subject of the dispute concerns inter alia "acts of Canada by which it has violated its international obligation ... not to deliberately inflict conditions of life calculated to cause the physical destruction of a national group".
+It contends that the sustained and intensive bombing of the whole of its territory, including the most heavily populated areas, constitutes "a serious violation of Article II of the Genocide Convention", that it is the Yugoslav nation as a whole and as such that is targeted and that the use of certain weapons whose long-term hazards to health and the environment are already known, and the destruction of the largest part of the country's power supply system, with catastrophic consequences of which the Respondent must be aware, "impl[y] the intent to destroy, in whole or in part", the Yugoslav national group as such.
+For its part, Canada contends that "the essence of genocide is intention and destruction - the destruction of entire populations", that the Applicant "did not even attempt to address the question of intent" and that the concept of genocide cannot be equated with the use of force or even aggression.
 It appears to the Court that, according to the Convention, the essential characteristic of genocide is the intended destruction of a national, ethnical, racial or religious group; the Court further states that "the threat or use of force against a State cannot in itself constitute an act of genocide within the meaning of Article II of the Genocide Convention".
 It adds that in its opinion, it does not appear at the present stage of the proceedings that the bombings which form the subject of the Yugoslav Application "indeed entail the element of intent, towards a group as such, required by the provision" mentioned above.
-The Court considers therefore that it is not in a position to find, at this stage of the proceedings, that the acts imputed by Yugoslavia to Belgium are capable of coming within the provisions of the Genocide Convention; and Article IX cannot accordingly constitute a basis on which the jurisdiction of the Court could prima facie be founded in the case.
+The Court considers therefore that it is not in a position to find, at this stage of the proceedings, that the acts imputed by Yugoslavia to Canada are capable of coming within the provisions of the Genocide Convention; and Article IX cannot accordingly constitute a basis on which the jurisdiction of the Court could prima facie be founded in the case.